ArtifexSoftware/mupdf/docs/reference/common/option-strings.md

 An option with an empty value counts as true.

-## Comma separated values
+## Comma-separated values

-Classic syntax with comma separated key-value pairs.
+Classic syntax with comma-separated key-value pairs.

 Values may be enclosed in double quotes to allow embedding commas and equal signs.
 To represent a double quote within a quoted value,